rscres/42philosophers/README.md

+# 42 Philosophers

-# The Dining Philosophers Problem
+## The Dining Philosophers Problem